James-Burch/PP5-ML-PROJECT/README.md

 ## Unfixed Bugs

-* There are currenlty no unfixed bugs
+* There are currently no unfixed bugs

 ## Deployment

 ### Heroku

-* The App live link is: <https://YOUR_APP_NAME.herokuapp.com/>
+* The App live link is: <https://house-price-prediction-pp5-615997f77e23.herokuapp.com/>
 * Set the .python-version Python version to a [Heroku-24](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.